 When you think of race tracks, you often get an immediate picture of what it looks like.
 Keeneland is the exact opposite of that.
 It is beautiful and elegant.
 The races are always good and the atmosphere is electric.

-When my dad passed away over seven years ago he asked to be cremated.
+When my dad passed away over nine years ago he asked to be cremated.
 It was a thought at first I didn’t quite understand, but knowing it was his wish we all obliged.

 Shortly after he died, I took some of his ashes with me to the Kentucky Derby.
 Not only did I go to have my greatest day of betting on ponies ever, we sprinkled some of my dad on the Churchill dirt after the final race came to an end.